pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "BidAskGridLayoutDefinitions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type BidAskGridLayoutDefinitions = BidAskPair<GridLayoutDefinition>;
+export type BidAskGridLayoutDefinitions = BidAskPair<RevGridLayoutDefinition>;

 // @public (undocumented)
 export interface BidAskPair<T> {